realyze/pingu/README.md

 4. Tell pingu to run a dummy node server and loop forever: `heroku config:set KEEP_RUNNING=true -a <pingu-app-name>`
 5. Profit!

 You can set the pinging interval via `LOOP_INTERVAL` env var (set it to ms between pings).
+It defaults to 30 minutes.

 # Usage (as a cronjob)